aspose-words/Aspose.Words-Products/words/net/conversion/odt-to-byte-array/_index.md

 1. Convert stream data to byte array
 1. Process data as of your requirement
 1. To convert byte array to ODT, Load byte array to MemoryStream
-1. Load stread into Document Object
+1. Load stream into Document Object
 1. Use Save method with output file path and SaveFormat.Odt

 {{% /blocks/products/pf/agp/feature-section-col %}}